kikajanovcik/kikajanovcik.github.io/system-design.md

 - No capability other than round-robin.
 - No way to ensure connection to the same server twice, if required.
 - DNS cannot tell if a server has become unavailable.
 - Cannot take into account the unknown percentage of users who have DNS data cached, with varying amounts of Time to Live (TTL) left.
-So, when TTL times out, visitors may still be directed to the ‘wrong’ server.
+So, when TTL times out, visitors may still be directed to the 'wrong' server.
 - Load may not be evenly shared as DNS cannot tell how much load is present on the servers.
 - Each server requires a public IP address.